apptainer/singularity-userdocs/encryption.rst

 Encrypted Containers
 ====================

-Users can build a secure container environment by encrypting the root file system.
+Users can build a secure, confidential container environment by encrypting the root file system.

 --------
 Overview